IgorSokoloff/ef21_b-w_experiements_source_code/README.md

 # EF21 with Bells & Whistles: Practical Algorithmic Extensions of Modern Error Feedback
-"This repository contains Python 3 source code for the experimental part of the paper titled *"EF21 with Bells & Whistles: Practical Algorithmic Extensions of Modern Error Feedback"* ([arXiv](https://arxiv.org/abs/2110.03294)).
+This repository contains Python 3 source code for the experimental part of the paper titled *"EF21 with Bells & Whistles: Practical Algorithmic Extensions of Modern Error Feedback"* ([arXiv](https://arxiv.org/abs/2110.03294)).

 ### Reference
 In case you find the paper or code useful for your research, please consider citing it in your work.